-Fishing locations Werribee River stretches for over 100 kilometres.
-Starting as a narrow catchment from Port Philip Bay ( near Werribee boat ramp ) and goes through Werribee and all the way past Bacchus Marsh and Ballan.
-Depending on where you visit it can be a great salt water, estuary and fresh water location to fish.
+Fishing location guide Werribee River stretches for over 110 kilometres.
+Starting as a narrow entrance from Port Philip Bay near Werribee south boat ramp, past farmlands, and goes through Werribee and all the way past Bacchus Marsh and Ballan.
+Depending on where you visit it can be great saltwater, estuary and freshwater location to fish.
 Its most popular for fishing is around the K road entrance not far from the Werribee golf course where anglers will target bream, estuary perch and prized mulloway.

 RULES AND REGULATIONS

 Only 2 fishing lines permitted, Always carry your Victorian fishing license, and always follow catch limits.
 Where possible we encourage catch and release.

 If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at email@example.com with specific details in the email.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you